VIEW statement to create a materialized view. A materialized view is a database object that contains the results of a query. The

-INDEX and you are creating the materialized view with the incremental refresh method (
+INDEX and you are creating the materialized view with the fast refresh method (

 create_mv_refresh clause to specify the default methods, modes, and times for the database to refresh the materialized view.
 If the master tables of a materialized view are modified, then the data in the materialized view must be updated to make the materialized view accurately reflect the data currently in its master tables.
 This clause lets you schedule the times and specify the method and mode for the database to refresh the materialized view.